FXTD-ODYSSEY/Mini-Maya/readme.md

 retreive the mini_maya folder generate the dir_tree.json file

 test\stanaloneTest
-a simple test for the mayapy standlone | only test on the Maya2017
+a simple test for the mayapy standalone | only test on the Maya2017